-The new pad will come with its own screws in the pad.
-Before you attach the new pad or spacers, it is a good idea to hold the shotgun to your shoulder to determine if the new length feels comfortable for you.
+A new long travel pad includes screws in the pad.
+Before you attach the new pad or spacers, hold the shotgun to your shoulder to determine if the new length feels comfortable for you.

 INSTALLING THE RECOIL PAD AND/OR SPACERS